 Read our full review: Panasonic Lumix G80 review

-The X-T20's biggest issue is nothing to do with its own performance: it's the presence of the Panasonic Lumix G80 (further below), which can be bought with a lens for the same body-only price as this Fuji.
-That makes for a tough decision.
+The X-T20's biggest issue is nothing to do with its own performance: it's the presence of the Panasonic Lumix G80 (above), depending on which one you can find for less cash (it's increasingly close).

-But while the Panasonic is like the brains of the mirrorless camera world - it's hugely capable, with 4K modes, Pinpoint autofocus and weather-sealing - the Fuji X-T20 is the heartfelt, retro-styled champion.
-And sometimes it's better to listen to your heart, right?
+But while the Panasonic is like the brains of the mirrorless camera world - it's hugely capable, with 4K modes, Pinpoint autofocus and weather-sealing - the Fuji X-T20 is the heartfelt, retro-styled champ.
+And sometimes it's better to listen to your heart than your head, right?

 Read our full review: Fujifilm XT-20 review